probot/probot/docs/logging.md

 <img width="753" alt="" src="https://user-images.githubusercontent.com/173/33234904-d43e7f14-d1f3-11e7-8dcb-6c47e58bd56b.png">

 `robot.log` will log messages at the `info` level, which is what your app should use for most relevant messages.
-Occasionally will want to log more detailed information that is useful for debugging, but you might not want to see it all the time.
+Occasionally you will want to log more detailed information that is useful for debugging, but you might not want to see it all the time.

 ```js
 module.exports = robot => {